Home > Blog >

 Failed deliveries result in high return costs and logistics inefficiencies.
 Automating Non-Delivery Reports (NDR) handling can significantly improve delivery success rates.

-Businesses should invest in smart logistics software that automatically flags non-deliveries, provides instant alerts, and suggests re-attempts or alternate carrier options.
+Businesses should invest in smart last-mile delivery software that automatically flags non-deliveries, provides instant alerts, and suggests re-attempts or alternate carrier options.
 That minimizes failed deliveries, enhances customer experience, and improves shipping efficiency.

 Selecting the right carrier allocation platform is essential for optimizing shipping efficiency and reducing operational challenges.
 Below are key features businesses should look for when investing in an allocation management system.